devendroid/MapDrawingManager/README.md

 ![MapDrawingManager](/assets/mdm1.0.0.gif)

 ## Dependency
-- Add the dependencies to your gradle files:

-#### Add it in your root build.gradle at the end of repositories
+- Add it in your root build.gradle at the end of repositories
 ```gradle
    allprojects {
        repositories {